karenbennis/Election_Analysis/README.md

     * Denver
     * Arapahoe
 * The county results were:
-    * From Jefferson, 10.5% of the votes or 38,855 number of votes were cast
+    * From Jefferson, 10.5% of the votes or 38,855 number of votes were cast.
-    * From Denver, 82.8% of the votes or 306,055 number of votes were cast
+    * From Denver, 82.8% of the votes or 306,055 number of votes were cast.
-    * From Arapahoe, 6.7% of the votes or 24,801 number of votes were cast
+    * From Arapahoe, 6.7% of the votes or 24,801 number of votes were cast.
-* The county with the largest turnout was Denver, where 82.8% of the votes or 306,055 number of votes were cast in the election
+* The county with the largest turnout was Denver, where 82.8% of the votes or 306,055 number of votes were cast in the election.

 This analysis, combined with the analysis carried out in the project described above, is completed in the file PyPoll_Challenge.py with output in the text file election_results.txt.